MohssineX/quranPlayer/README.md

 # 📖 quranPlayer

-A lightweight terminal Quran player that streams Quran recitations directly from MP3Quran servers.
+A lightweight terminal Quran player that streams or downloads Quran recitations directly from MP3Quran servers.

 ## Features

 * Listen to Quran recitations directly from the terminal
+* Download Quran recitations as MP3 files
 * Supports multiple famous Quran reciters
 * Select any Surah from 1 to 114
 * Automatic Surah number formatting (`001.mp3` → `114.mp3`)
 * Colorized terminal interface
 * Input validation and error handling
-* Internet streaming without downloading audio files
+* Internet streaming and downloading from MP3Quran servers
 * Works on Linux and Windows

 ## Supported Reciters